ethancowey/Battleships/README.md

 ## Unit Tests

 Can be found in the folder UnitTest

 Running the test file will require the package Xunit

-The unit tests set up a mock version of the game with a boat in a prredefined location.
+The unit tests set up a mock version of the game with a boat in a predefined location.
 Then various inputs are tested to see if it would miss, hit, already fired in that location or is an invalid location to be fired at.